 The Prom is a formal dance.
-Students who are in at least their 3rd year of high school and classified as a junior or senior in August are eligible to attend the prom.
+Students who are in junior and senior homerooms in August are eligible to attend the prom.
 Homeroom assignments will not be changed at the end of first semester.
 Formal attire is required.
-Outside guests must be approved by the Junior Class Administrator.
+Outside guests must be approved by the Prom Committee.
 All students must have a picture ID to show in order to pick up prom tickets from the school.
 All students and their guest must have a picture ID to show in order to enter the prom.
-Once a student and his/her guest enter the prom, no one will be allowed to leave and reenter .
+Once a student and his/her guest enter the prom, no one will be allowed to leave and reenter with the exception of those taking pictures prior to the beginning of the prom.